mariaplot35/pagina_personal/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Nihil a ipsa ipsa totam et pariatur sed.
-Id ut laudantium est veritatis quas reprehenderit ut molestiae.
-Necessitatibus saepe iure sed veniam illum accusamus laborum labore.
-In illum laudantium optio in harum repudiandae inventore voluptatum.
+description: I am a biologist interested in the study of soil ecology and biogeochemistry.
+Currently an intern with STRI-Panama at SWELTR, the soil warming project on Barro Colorado Island.

 image_left: true
 images:
 - img/mariams.jpeg
-show_action_link: true
+show_action_link: false
-show_social_links: true
+show_social_links: false
-subtitle: A Hugo theme you'll want to hang out with
+subtitle: Nice to meet you!
 text_align_left: false
-title: Maria Montero Sanchez
+title: Hi, I'm  Maria
 type: home
 ---